CS2103JAN2017-W09-B3/addressbook-level4/docs/DeveloperGuide.md

 1. `Logic` uses the `Parser` class to parse the user command.
 2. This results in a `Command` object which is executed by the `LogicManager`.
-3. The command execution can affect the `Model` (e.g. adding a person) and/or raise events.
+3. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
-4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
+4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `UI`.

 Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>

 <img src="images/DeleteTaskSdForLogic.png" width="800"><br>

 #### 3.3.1 Natty Date Parser
 Suru uses Natty for parsing natural language DateTime input.
-For instructions on how to set up Natty, follow the instructions [here](http://natty.joestelmach.com/)
+For instructions on how to set up Natty, follow the instructions [here](http://natty.joestelmach.com/).

 Suru has implemented customizations that wrap around Natty.
 These methods can be found in `NattyDateUtil`.